RDXC 2025 RULES: SELECT YOUR LANGUAGE

 A remotely operated station must obey all station license, operator license, and category limitations.
 The call sign used must be one issued or permitted by the Regulatory Authority of the station location.

 5.1.2.
-The use of publicly available potting assistance (DX cluster, CW Skimmer etc) is allowed for all entries.
+The use of publicly available potting assistance (DX cluster, CW Skimmer etc) is allowed for all entries (With the exception of stations of the additional Classic subgroups).

 5.1.3.
 The use of any calls other than participant’s for any reason including keeping the run frequency on any band, making schedules, DX-spotting, moving the multipliers is prohibited.